Scientific Areas of Interest

 Neither the content nor any other service presented here is intended to be relied on for medical diagnosis or treatment.

-Novel approaches targeting tumor dependencies in molecularly enriched populations
+- Novel agents targeting tumor dependencies in molecularly enriched populations

 - Novel therapeutic approaches for disease modification in neurodegenerative diseases, especially Alzheimer’s disease and Parkinson’s disease